-Gregg Ritchie '86 is in his fourth season as head coach of the George Washington baseball team in 2015-16.
+Gregg Ritchie '86 is in his fifth season as head coach of the George Washington baseball team in 2016-17.

 Ritchie's third season at the helm of his alma mater saw the Colonials complete their most successful season in nearly two decades.
 GW finished 32-22 overall record, the eighth-highest win total in program history and the 12th time a team has eclipsed the 30-win plateau.
 GW went 13-10 in the Atlantic 10 and finished 2-1 in the Atlantic 10 Championship to conclude the season in the conference's final four.
 It marked the first season with multiple postseason wins since 2006.